mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 The point is that life is not going backward; life must go forward.
 We know that pretty well.
 In order to go forward to the future, actually there is no chance to discriminate or to blame the [karmas](glossary#karma) you did in the past, because karmas are quiet in your life.

 But karmas appear *why*?
 Because you move toward the future.
-You do something; you create time, occasion, and conditions; that's why karmas appear.
+You do something: you create time, occasion, and conditions; that's why karmas appear.
 That means you are alive.

-Anyway, we have to move toward our future.
+Anyway, we have to move toward the future.
 There is no chance to blame your karmas in the past.
 Good or bad, right or wrong, whatever you say: karmas don't care.

 And also, karmas appear ignoring your judgement, evaluation, and dislike – whatever.
 Karmas appear only when time and occasion are right, and conditions arranged.
 They appear even though you don't like it.
 That's why you are confused.

-So, it is very important what kind of time and occasion and conditions we make from moment to moment, in the process of moving to our future – rather than criticizing and blaming the karmas in the past.
+So, it is very important what kind of time and occasion and conditions we should make from moment to moment, in the process of moving to our future – rather than criticizing and blaming the karmas in the past.

 The important point is that we have to create good time and occasion and good conditions, as best as we can.
 If you create good time and occasion, and good conditions ... immediately some of the karmas in the past which are called “good” appear in the present.
 And, if you have done it, immediately that will be a seed of the karma which will appear in the future.
-So, you can always sow a good seed, because of good conditions and good time and occasions you create, day after day.
+So, you can always sow a good seed because of good conditions and good time and occasions you create, day after day.
 And then, evil karmas don't have a chance to appear.
 The evil karmas are always here, very quiet; but if you always create good karmas ... then the evil karmas will disappear of themselves.
 They lose the chance to appear.

 ##### 38:30

 What is “good”?
 What is a good time and occasion, and what is a good condition?
 That is a point.
 This "good" is not the "good" opposed to "evil".
 [This] good is *super-good*: the supreme good, beyond good or bad, right or wrong.
-Such a good seed should be stored, right now, right here, from day to day.
+Such a good seed should be sowed, right now, right here, from day to day.
 At that time, that good seed is planted in your life, and creates new life.

-We call \[this] [fukutoku](glossary#fukutoku) \[asuru].
+We call \[this] [fukutoku](glossary#fukutoku) \[a]suru.
 Fukutoku means merit and virtue.
 Suru (累積?) means to accumulate.
 So, to accumulate merit and virtue.
 That means, to sow a good seed.
 Completely that good seed originates from the intrinsic value of very pure human activities.
 That is fukutoku: merit and virtue.
-Fukutoku [asuru], we say.
+Fukutoku [a]suru, we say.

 But let me say about this: we don't understand [it].
 Still we don't understand why it is that dullness and distraction drop off from the first if you accumulate merit and virtue.

-In order to understand this point, first of all, we have to see practice for the long range, life after life.
+In order to understand this point, first of all we have to see practice for the long range, life after life.
 Not only seeing your life in this life, in this world; you have to see your whole life, life after life.
 Maybe the next life, or the life after next life.
 Anyway, life is continually going on, because we created karma in the past, and also we are creating new karma now.
 And then, as long as we are creating new karma from moment to moment, it means [a] future will exist – so, you can get the chance to be born in the next life.
 That is the meaning or sense of [the theory] of karma.
 As long as we have karma in the past and we are creating karma in this life, we have to have [a] future.
 So life is going on, constantly.

 ##### 42: 44

 So, the point is ... that we sow a good seed.
 We sow a good time and occasion, and good conditions.
 According to my talk yesterday, when good time and occasion are ripe, when good conditions are arranged, finally there is something left: that is total personality.
 Do you remember?

 That's why all we have to do is, to arrange.
 Arrange number one, the environment; second, the sensory world.
-Arrange [them] in many ways, with careful consideration for the movement system – that is the body: hands, feet, tongue.
+Arrange [them] in many ways, with careful consideration for the movement system – that means the body: hands, feet, tongue.
 We have to arrange all the movement system, and then finally, sit down in the proper way, immobile.
 [An] immobile state; at that time, very naturally, the body can be kept in equilibrium.
 And fourth, regulation of the breath.
 Very naturally, the regulation of the breath influences *so much*: the system of your hormones, blood circulation, and also your nerve system, and internal organs; it influences [all those] very much.

 And also, finally, [there is] regulating the mind.
 That means, no [design] of having a reward, becoming [Buddha](glossary#buddha); just do it.
-Just do it, because, if the mind has a certain [stickyness], which is called attachment – if you attach, immediately there is a string between [zazen](glossary#zazen) and you.
+Just do it, because if the mind has a certain [stickyness], which is called attachment – if you attach, immediately there is a string between [zazen](glossary#zazen) and you.
 You cannot cut it; you cannot see the zazen clearly.
 So immediately ... that is a type of ...

 *[Tape change.]*